Concrete18/Game-Save-Manager/README.md

 * Some games do not include the name in the save directory path so they can't be found.
 * If Smart Browse is uses while the Save Entry has a path, a pop up will let you know if the search found a different directory then what is currently entered.
+* If a game save is entered when searching, you will be told if the found save is different from the current.

 ## Python Techniques Used